 Psychobiotics are probiotics that specifically deliver mental health benefits.

-These are the same species that occur in abundance in your gut and are the mainstays of most probiotic supplements.
+These are the same species that occur in abundance in the gut and are the mainstays of most probiotic supplements.

 They also naturally occur in probiotic foods such as traditionally fermented dairy products, soy products, and pickled vegetables.